On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: The Main Results

-\begin{enumerate} \item When $s \nmid n$, we examine the \emph{``near-decomposition distribution''}, that is similar to the \emph{decomposition distribution}, defined above.
+\begin{enumerate} \item The uniform distribution over all packages of size $s$.
+We denote this distribution by~$\U_{n,s}$. \item The \emph{decomposition distribution}, for $s \mid n$.
+Here we take the uniform distribution over $n/s$ pairwise disjoint packages of $s$ coupons each.
+We denote it by $\mathcal{D}_{n,s}$. \item The \emph{near-decomposition distribution} for $s \nmid n$.
+This is an analog of the decomposition distribution.
 Let $q,r \in \N$ be such that $n = q\cdot s + r$ with $0 < r <s$.
 We divide $n-r$ of the coupons into $q$ pairwise disjoint packages, of size $s$ each.
 There are $r$ coupons left (the remainder), which we put in a new package.
-To complete this last package to size $s$, we add to it arbitrary $s-r$ coupons, different than the $r$ already inside.
+To complete this last package to size $s$, we add to it arbitrary $s-r$ coupons, different from the $r$ already inside.
 Thus, we have $q+1$ packages in total and take the uniform distribution over them.
-For simplicity, denote this distribution also by $\mathcal{D}_{n,s}$, same as the decomposition distribution in the case where $n$ is divisible by $s$.
-In the sequel, when $s \mid n$, we regard the decomposition distribution as a special case of the near-decomposition distribution. \item Given $n$ coupons, enumerate them as $1, 2,\ldots, n-1, n$.
-Consider the uniform distribution on the collection of all packages consisting of $s$ ``consecutive'' coupons (modulo $n$), namely
+For simplicity, we denote this distribution also by $\mathcal{D}_{n,s}$, same as the decomposition distribution.
+In the sequel, when $s \mid n$, we regard the decomposition distribution as a special case of the near-decomposition distribution. \item The \emph{arcs distribution}.
+Given $n$ coupons, enumerated by $1, 2,\ldots, n-1, n$, we take the uniform distribution on the collection of all packages consisting of $s$ ``consecutive'' coupons (modulo $n$), namely

-We will refer to this distribution as the \emph{``arcs distribution''}.
 It is instructive here to view the coupons as arranged along a circle (see Figure \ref{arcs}).
-Denote by $t_{n}(s)$ the expected number of drawings under this distribution.
-When $s$ is clear from context, we write $t_n$. \end{enumerate}
+Denote this distribution by~$\mathcal{A}_{n,s}$.

+\item The \emph{complementary decomposition distribution}.
+We define this distribution only for $s>n/2$.
+Roughly speaking, we take here the uniform distribution on the complements of all sets taken in the near-decomposition distribution for $n-s$ instead of $s$.
+More precisely, we do the following, using again arcs.
+It will be convenient to assume first that $(n-s) \mid n$.
+We choose the packages as follows.
+The first package is $\{1,2,\ldots,s\}$.
+The second is obtained by a rotation of size $n-s$ along the circle, that is $\{n-s+1,n-s+2,\ldots,n\}$.
+We continue similarly and obtain $m = n/(n-s)$ packages, and take the uniform distribution on this collection.
+Note that we complete collecting the coupons by drawing any two distinct packages (because $s\ge n/2$).
+If $(n-s) \nmid n$, we divide into packages similarly, but now we have a ``remainder''.
+We take $m=\lfloor n/(n-s)\rfloor$ packages, as follows:

+(Again, the coupon numbers are to be understood modulo $n$.)
+We denote this distribution by $\C_{n,s}$. \end{enumerate}